linkedpipes/etl/README.md

 ```
 git clone https://github.com/linkedpipes/etl.git
 cd etl
-docker-compose up
+docker compose up
 ```
-This would use pre-build images stored at [DockerHub].
+This would use pre-build images stored at [GitHub Packages].
 The images are build from the main branch.

 Alternatively you can use one liner.